GREETINGS FROM TENNESSEE!

 After some investigating, it appears as though K4YZ had never been issued before, so at least as far as I can find out so far, I have a call that's never been used by anyone but me!

 HMH-363 is now VMM-363, by-the-way, as it has transitioned to the MV-22 OSPREY aircraft.
 I wish I could have been a part of that!

-The other call I manage is WB4CHE: This is the call sign of the Franklin County(TN) Tinkerers, a loosely formed club in Franklin County, TN, for the purpose of putting up and managing a 222Mhz FM repeater.
+I manage the club call WB4CHE: This is the call sign of the Franklin County(TN) Tinkerers, a loosely formed club in Franklin County, TN, for the purpose of putting up and managing a 222Mhz FM repeater.
 The call sign was chosen to recognize the primary comunities in the county: Winchester, Belvidere, Cowan, Huntland and Estill Springs.
 Please note this is Franklin COUNTY, not the CITY of Franklin, which is a suburb of Nashville.

 I operated from Okinawa, Japan as KA6CM in 1981.
 During that period of time, a lot of folks forgot the 2 x 2 "KA" calls (except KA1) belonged to the U. S. Armed Forces in Japan and folks thought "KA6" was 'just another Californian' due to the (then new)'Sequential Call Sign System' brainchild of the FCC!
 Japan actually forbade thier Amateurs from working us since our calls were issued by the 15th Air Force, not the FCC.
 I made a lot of unanswered "CQ's" until I started tagging my call "KA6CM/JR6".
 Then all of a sudden my log book started filling up!
 That was a blast!